 For many sailors who live in the northern hemisphere, it’s that time for the annual ritual of applying bottom paint before spring launch.
-Based on the latest update of our survey, many of our readers have already committed to their brand and type.
+Based on the latest update of our reader survey, many of our readers have already committed to their brand and type.
 However, if you are still deciding, our past studies of freshwater bottom paints and regional bottom paints offer another reminder that the most effective paint in our Florida test site might not always be the best for your circumstances or location.
-This year will be expanding the testing to west coast to test colder water performance and to Chesapeake Bay to evaluate brackish water performance this year.
+This year will be expanding the testing to west coast to test colder water performance and last year, we launched testing in the Chesapeake Bay to evaluate brackish water.
+The first-year results of Practical Sailor’s bottom paint test in brackish water were published in our February 2023 issue.
+We expect those results, which were from the Chesapeake Bay, will correlate well with many U.S. coastal waters, irrespective of salinity.
+One paint that was omitted from that test, Interlux Micron 66, has delivered consistently good performance in salt water, but it is not effective in fresh water, or waters of very low salinity.

 Among Pettit users, Pettit Trinidad, Hydrocoat, and Vivid were the most popular.
 Nearly 2/3 of the respondents kept their boat in the water year-round, and approximately the same number of people said they had their bottom scrubbed regularly (or did it themselves), so it was no surprise that Pettit’s popular Trinidad hard paint was a favorite.
 Hard paints generally hold up to scrubbing better, especially if the person doing the job does not abide by our “Bottom Scrub Tips to Live By.”
 Two-thirds of the Pettit users had either Trinidad or Trinidad SR (slime-resistent).
 The remainder was roughly split between Pettit Vivid, and water-based Pettit Hydrocoat, and a handful of the brand’s other specialty or re-branded paints.